AI Compute · Scaling Now

 01 / DATA CENTER OPERATORS

 Procuring AI compute from hyperscalers and inference platforms.
-Need verified scope 3 attribution per workload for your corporate emissions reporting.
-Mālama provides the hardware-signed audit trail your framework requires.
+You need defensible Scope 3 Category 1 (purchased goods and services) and Category 11 (use of sold products) attribution per AI workload for corporate emissions reporting.
+Mālama provides the hardware-signed audit trail your ESG framework and external auditor require.

 06 · Roadmap